 At the time, I had no social media following, no blogger connections, and no one knew who I was.

-But I knew that SEO and affiliate marketing were a killer combination, and if I could rank my site in Google for lots of “bottom of the funnel” keywords (more on that below), I would be able to drive lots of organic traffic to my site, and then convert that traffic into buyers using affiliate marketing.
+But I knew that SEO and affiliate marketing for bloggers were a killer combination, and if I could rank my site in Google for lots of “bottom of the funnel” keywords (more on that below), I would be able to drive lots of organic traffic to my site, and then convert that traffic into buyers using affiliate marketing.

 Fast forward 24 months to the end of 2017, and that’s exactly what I did.